 Suicide Prevention & Postvention

-Over the last decade, TAPS postvention professionals have developed a field-leading, best-practice approach to care we call the TAPS Suicide Postvention ModelTM.
-This three-phase model of support has provided hope and healing to thousands of suicide loss survivors.
+Starting in 2008, the TAPS Suicide Prevention & Postvention department developed a field-leading, best-practice approach to care with the TAPS Suicide Postvention ModelTM, and has since provided hope and healing to tens of thousands of suicide loss survivors.

 A January 2021 peer-reviewed article in the scholarly journal Death Studies lays out the Model in detail.
 "TAPS Suicide Postvention ModelTM: A comprehensive framework of healing and growth" discusses the history of the TAPS postvention program, anchors the Model in theory and clinical best practices, and describes in detail how the phases and tasks of the Model should be applied.